 What to Do if an LPA Attorney Dies Before You

 Making a Lasting Power of Attorney is a crucial part of future planning.
-It’s a legal document that allows you to appoint people you trust to make decisions for you, should there ever come a time when you’re unable to make decisions for yourself.
-The person you appoint is called your Attorney.
+It’s a legal document that allows you to appoint people you trust to make decisions for you, if there ever comes a time when you’re unable to make decisions for yourself.
+The person you appoint is called your attorney.

-Most people will ask someone close to them to act as their Attorney – commonly their spouse, child or close friend.
-But there are things in life that you can’t anticipate, and it may be that the person you have chosen as your Attorney can no longer act, perhaps because he/she has become unwell or has died.
+Most people will ask someone close to them to act as their attorney – usually their spouse, child or close friend.
+But there are things in life that you can’t anticipate, and it may be that the person you have chosen as your attorney can no longer act, because they have become unwell or died.

 What happens next depends on what provisions you have made in your Lasting Power of Attorney.

-You may have appointed more than one Attorney.
-This is allowed, and in fact there’s no limit to the number of Attorneys you can have.
-If you’ve got other Attorneys, you need to check how you’ve appointed them.
+You may have appointed more than one attorney.
+This is allowed, and in fact there’s no limit to the number of attorneys you can have.
+If you’ve named other attorneys, you need to check how you’ve appointed them.
 Have you instructed them to act ‘jointly’, ‘jointly and severally’, or ‘jointly for some decisions, jointly and severally for others’?

 If they’ve been appointed:

-- Jointly – they must unanimously agree on decisions
+- Jointly – they must all unanimously agree on decisions

 - Jointly and severally – they can make decisions without the agreement of the other Attorneys

-- Jointly for some decisions, jointly and severally for others – they must act jointly in some important decisions (as dictated by you in your LPA) but not for others
+- Jointly for some decisions, jointly and severally for others – they must act jointly in some important decisions (as set out in your LPA) but not for others

-If your Attorneys have been appointed jointly and severally, they can continue to make decisions on your behalf – even if one Attorney becomes permanently unable to act.
+If your attorneys have been appointed jointly and severally, they can continue to make decisions on your behalf, even if one attorney becomes unable to act.

-A Lasting Power of Attorney allows you to nominate Replacement Attorneys.
-Replacement Attorneys are there to step in, should circumstances dictate that the original Attorney can no longer act.
+A Lasting Power of Attorney allows you to nominate replacement attorneys.
+Replacement attorneys are there to step in if the original attorney can no longer act.

-The way your Replacement Attorney acts will again depend on how you’ve appointed your original Attorneys.
-If you’ve appointed them to act:
+The way your replacement attorneys act will again depend on how you’ve appointed your original attorneys.

-If you only had one Attorney and that person has fallen ill or has pre-deceased you, and you don’t have any Replacement Attorneys, you’ll need to make a new Lasting Power of Attorney.
+If you had only appointed one attorney and that person has fallen ill or has died, and you don’t have any replacement attorneys, you’ll need to make a new Lasting Power of Attorney.

-However, it’s important to note that you can only make a new Lasting Power of Attorney if you still have capacity.
-So if you’ve found yourself in a position where your LPA needs to be changed because your Attorney can no longer act, it’s best to sort it out now – before it’s too late.
+It’s important to note that you can only make a new Lasting Power of Attorney if you still have capacity.
+So if you’ve found yourself in a position where your LPA needs to be changed because your named attorney can no longer act, it’s best to sort it out now, before it’s too late.